tanu-chahal/RIVERR-Freelance-Marketplace/README.md

 ![RIVERR](./client/public/img/app-ss.png)

-RIVERR is a freelance marketplace website, a clone ofa fiverr.com, where users can create buyer and seller profiles, offer gigs, communicate with each other, and make payments using the Stripe API.
+RIVERR is a freelance marketplace website, a clone of fiverr.com, where users can create buyer and seller profiles, offer gigs, communicate with each other, and make payments using the Stripe API.

 ## Tech Stack Used